Thousands more satellites could soon be launched into space. Can the federal government keep up?

 With all that activity, analysts say the U.S. government needs to move fast if it is going to be able to keep up and establish policies for the rest of the world to follow.

-“A collision between two satellites could have a catastrophic impact on the space environment for centuries to come,” Pai said recently.
+“A collision between two satellites could have a catastrophic impact on the space environment for centuries to come,” FCC chairman Ajit Pai said recently.

 In April, the FCC, which over the past year has approved some 13,000 new satellites for launch, updated its rules governing orbital debris for the first time since 2004.
 Satellite applicants must now provide numerical values for the risk of collision and demonstrate how their satellites will be disposed of at the end of their missions, as well as make upgrades to design that would help avoid collisions.